metalbear-co/mirrord.dev/content/docs/teams/quick-start/index.md

 - (Optional) `--namespace`
         Set namespace of mirrord operator (default: mirrord) ​
-So final command should look like
+So the final command should look like
 ​
-`mirrord operator setup --accept-tos --license-key <license-key> | kubectl apply -f -` ​
+`mirrord operator setup --accept-tos --license-key <license-key> | kubectl apply -f -`

-After installing the operator, all mirrord clients will use it automatically when impersonating targets on the cluster.
+You should now be able to see the `mirrord-operator` deployment when running `kubectl get deployments -n mirrord`.
+Also, when you run mirrord, you'll see the `connected to operator` step in its progress reports.